CCOG for MT 106 Fall 2022

 Upon completion of the course student should be able to:

-- Solve problems related to mechatronics systems using appropriate techniques involving algebra, geometry, and trigonometry correctly.
+- Solve problems related to mechatronics systems using appropriate techniques involving algebra, geometry, and trigonometry.

 Confidence in implementation of mathematics to support empirical design and troubleshooting of Mechatronics systems.